The Old Dutch Church of Sleepy Hollow

 Evolution and Preservation of the Old Dutch Church

-Over the centuries, the church has undergone several renovations and while retaining much of its original character.
+Over the centuries, the church has undergone several renovations while retaining much of its original character.
 In 1837, the church underwent significant remodeling, expanding its capacity and updating its interior.
 Despite these changes, efforts have been made to preserve its historical integrity, maintaining its status as a National Historic Landmark since 1961.

 Community and Legacy